Assago: Symbols

-The gear recalls the presence of factories and industries in the area, while the ears of wheat symbolize the cereal fields, which are multiple in the municipality's territory.
+The gear recalls the presence of factories and industries in the area, while the ears of wheat symbolize the abundant cereal fields in the municipality.

 The banner is a yellow drape.

 Honours

-Since 2012, Assago has granted the honorary citizenship to come famous people: Tenzin Gyatso, 14th Dalai Lama; Rafael Correa, president of Ecuador; Giusy Versace, paralympic athlete.
+Since 2012, Assago has granted honorary citizenship to notable people: Tenzin Gyatso, 14th Dalai Lama; Rafael Correa, president of Ecuador; Giusy Versace, paralympic athlete.

 Sport

 Football Teams: GS ASSAGO and O.S.M.